Can I Eat Expired Italian Salad Dressing Commercially Bottled Sold Unrefrigerated Opened?

 Expert Source

-"Once opened, commercially bottled Italian salad dressing sold unrefrigerated should be stored in the refrigerator and used within the timeframe specified on the label to ensure food safety." - World Health Organization
+"Once opened, commercially bottled Italian salad dressing sold unrefrigerated should be stored in the refrigerator and used within the timeframe specified by the manufacturer to ensure food safety." - EFSA

 ✅Fresh Italian Salad Dressing Commercially Bottled Sold Unrefrigerated Opened